xunshy/xunshy/README.md

   </p>
 </div>

 - I’m grateful to live in an open-source world.
-I love VS Code. ٩( ๑╹ ꇴ╹)۶
+I love AI coding. ٩( ๑╹ ꇴ╹)۶
 - I’m happy to contribute for free to fun projects & ideas, feel free to email me.
 - If you’re interested in what I’m building, welcome to join me.